Jrmromao/prompt-craft/content/blog/reduce-openai-costs.md

 ## Get Started

 Want to implement these optimizations without the hassle?
-[Try OptiRelay free](https://optirelay.com) - we handle routing, caching, and optimization automatically.
+[Try CostLens free](https://optirelay.com) - we handle routing, caching, and optimization automatically.

 ---

-**About the Author:** The OptiRelay team helps companies reduce their LLM costs by 40% on average through intelligent routing, caching, and optimization.
+**About the Author:** The CostLens team helps companies reduce their LLM costs by 40% on average through intelligent routing, caching, and optimization.